NewRasputin/Fuck-The-News/README.md

 # fuck-the-news-bot
 A twitter bot that prepends "Fuck, " to CNN tweets

-Edit: Got shut down fow impersonation
+Edit: Got shut down for impersonation